Does My Will Control?

 The Limitations of Wills

-Wills allow for the legal transfer of assets from the testator (the person who created the will) to the beneficiaries of the will.
-To affect this transfer, however, the will must be filed with the probate court for the assets to be administered.
+Wills allow for the legal transfer of assets from the testator (the person who created the will) to the beneficiaries of the Will.
+To affect this transfer, however, the Will must be filed with the probate court for the assets to be administered.
 Only those assets that are considered “probate assets” will be transferred to the beneficiaries through the probate process.
 Probate assets are assets that do not have beneficiary designations and are not otherwise set up by contract to pass to persons outside of probate.

 Non-Probate Assets